mjbeswick/react-dom-functions/README.md

 # react-dom-functions

-A JSX-like API for React without JSX syntax.
-Create React elements using function calls instead of JSX tags.
-This provides a much nicer alternative to using React's `createElement` directly.

-**Inspired by [VanJS's Mini-Van](https://vanjs.org/minivan) syntax - bringing this elegant function-based approach to React and existing projects.**
+react-dom-functions offers a JSX-like API for React, allowing you to build React elements using simple function calls rather than JSX tags.
+This approach streamlines your code and eliminates the need for a build step or JSX transpilation, making it especially useful for environments where JSX is not available or desired.
+By providing a set of functions corresponding to standard HTML elements (such as `div`, `span`, `button`, etc.), you can construct your component trees in a more readable and maintainable way compared to using `React.createElement` directly.
+This results in cleaner code, improved type safety (especially with TypeScript), and a more ergonomic developer experience when working with React without JSX.

 ## Installation